 In FY 2017, the Group recognised exceptional administrative expenses of £0.6 million, which consisted of a payroll expense in relation to earn-out payments owing to the former owner of Watch Lab.
-In FY 2016, the Group recognised exceptional administrative expenses of £1.4 million, which pertained to transaction costs in connection with the acquisition of Watch Lab in the amount of £0.4 million, as well as a payroll expense of £1.0 million in relation to earn-out payments owing to the former owners of Watch Shop and Watch Lab.
+In FY 2016, the Group recognised exceptional administrative expenses of £1.4 million, which pertained to transaction costs in connection with the acquisition of Watch Lab in the amount of £0.4 million, as well as a payroll expense of £1.0 million in relation to earn-out payments owing to the former owners of the Discontinued Business.